-This deliverable provides the status at the end of Cycle 1 of the infrastructure setup and testing of the SEMIoTICS solution.
-In the beginning, we discussed about the overarching testbed that includes various components, being composed of a Backend layer, an SDN/NFV Orchestration layer, and a Field layer.
+This deliverable provides the status at the end of Cycle 2 of the infrastructure setup and testing of the SEMIoTICS solution.
+In the beginning, we discussed about the overarching testbed that includes various components, being composed of a Backend layer, an SDN/NFV Orchestration layer, and a Field layer, as well as a VPN solution for integrating external components.
 Then, we provided the architecture of each component by giving focus on the main advancements occurred during the implementation and providing specific details for the characteristics that will be leveraged by each of the three use cases.
 Moreover, in order to provide an accurate and detailed performance evaluation for each component, we demonstrated the testing methodology and, then, we presented the results of the tests along with the KPI validation for each component, where applicable.
-In the Cycle 2 of infrastructure setup and testing that will be documented in Deliverable D5.8, we plan to showcase the setup and testing of the fully integrated components into a final testbed that delivers the promised advantages under the scope of SEMIoTICS and validates the proposed SEMIoTICS KPIs.
-This setup will support SEMIoTICS use case demos that will involve functional, performance and penetration testing.
+The components were validated at the SEMIoTICS testbed environment, leveraging a VPN solution to interconnect partners' facilities.
+This setup will support the SEMIoTICS use cases.